Quick and Easy Tomato Fish Stew

 Tips for success

-These success tips will help ensure this easy summer fish recipe works out for you.
+These success tips will help ensure your fish stew is perfect every time:

-5. If you don’t use wine but you still feel like you need a bit more liquid in the pot, add a splash of chicken stock or water.
+• If you don't use wine but you still feel like you need a bit more liquid in the pot, add a splash of chicken stock, clam juice, or water.

-This summer fish recipe is so packed with flavour that all you need to serve with it is something neutral to soak up the juices.
-I like a big hunk of bread, but you could also serve it with rice or boiled new potatoes.
+This fish stew is so packed with flavor that all you need to serve with it is something starchy to soak up the juices.
+I like a big hunk of crusty bread, but you could also serve it with rice or boiled new potatoes.
 To drink - chilled white wine (maybe the same one you used to cook it), or a glass of ice cold beer is just the thing.

 Storage, freezing, and reheating tips

-I wouldn’t recommend freezing any part of this recipe because the fish would certainly develop a weird texture and the tomato stew would lose it’s fresh zippy flavour.
+• I wouldn't recommend freezing any part of this recipe because the fish would certainly develop a weird texture and the tomato stew would lose it's fresh zippy flavor.

 Frequently asked questions